Particular/docs.particular.net/nservicebus/azure/azure-transport.md

 The "AzureServiceBusQueueConfig.ConnectionString" for Azure Service Bus namespace connection string can be retrieved from the Azure portal using an authorized account.

-In your NServiceBus solution, specify the endpoint configuration to use AzureServiceBus transport:
+In the NServiceBus solution, specify the endpoint configuration to use AzureServiceBus transport:

     public class EndpointConfig : IConfigureThisEndpoint, AsA_Worker
 	{